 Figure 9: Deformation model for experimentally deformed OPA in a triaxial test consisting of different stages of damage accumulation: Stage 1 is associated to crack initiation where cracks form along a preferred oblique orientation.
 Stage 2 is characterised by micro-crack coalescence and the formation of anastomosing crack networks.
 Here, cracks dilate and clay particles bend towards the cracks.
 In stage 3, deformation bands show highly-deformed microstructures as strained fossils, delaminated clay

-585 aggregates, dilatant micro-cracks and a SPO change.
-Within these bands porosity is increased by saddle reed pores between clay layers, collapsed fossil shells, porous rims around larger grains and the formation of intracrystalline pores in pyrite aggregates.
+585 aggregates, dilatant micro-cracks and a loss of SPO.
+Within these bands, porosity is increased by saddle reed pores between clay layers, collapsed fossil shells, porous rims around larger grains and the formation of intracrystalline pores in pyrite aggregates.